-- Serving as a reviewer of manuscripts for publication - Serving on committees of appropriate organizations - Serving as a reviewer of grant proposals - Chairing or moderating sessions at meetings.
+- Serving as a reviewer of manuscripts for publication - Serving on committees of appropriate organizations - Serving as a reviewer of grant proposals

+• Chairing or moderating sessions at meetings.

-Probationary faculty members may but are not expected to engage in service to the profession at this level.
+Probationary tenure-track faculty and lecturers may but are not expected to engage in service to the profession at this level.